 Peripheral Arterial Disease (PAD) is a severe medical condition common in the US.
 Although many people have the disease, few pay attention to the symptoms until it has progressed.
 Knowing what symptoms to look for is the best way to protect your health from a life-threatening heart attack or stroke.
-At Zenith Health and Aesthetics in Memphis, TN, we specialize in the detection and treatment of PAD.
+At Zenith Vascular & Fibroid Center, TN, we specialize in the detection and treatment of PAD.

 What Is Peripheral Arterial Disease?